Welcome to Kupuna Kalo, the online resource and reconnection with kalo, the food that sustained our ancestors.

 This website kupunakalo.com promotes our view that Kalo is food, through photos of varieties, a curriculum about Hawaiian culture and the challenges of farming, contact information for field visits to find varieties, nutrition information and recognition of teachers in the community.
 Here is a PDF: Kalo Protocol from kupuna Pukui.

-Please view this video of Uncle Jerry Konanui to understand our intent: Na `Ono o ka `Aina - Delicacies of the Land, min.
+Please view the video below of Uncle Jerry Konanui to understand our intent: Na `Ono o ka `Aina - Delicacies of the Land, min.
 2:38.
 By ngtravelerseminars.
-Link to Youtube.com.